Children and Family Court Advisory and Support Service

-The Children and Family Court Advisory and Support Service (Cafcass) is a non-departmental public body in England set up to promote the welfare of children and families involved in family court.
+The Children and Family Court Advisory and Support Service (Cafcass) is a non-departmental public body in England set up to promote the welfare of children involved in family court.
 It was formed in April 2001 under the provisions of the Criminal Justice and Court Services Act 2000 and is accountable to Parliament through the Ministry of Justice.
 Cafcass is independent of the courts, social services, education, health authorities and all similar agencies.

 Activities

 Court proceedings for which Cafcass may provide support include: